snapshot-labs/snapshot-hub/README.md

     <img src="https://raw.githubusercontent.com/snapshot-labs/snapshot/develop/public/icon.svg" height="70" alt="Snapshot Logo">
     <h1>Snapshot hub</h1>
     <strong>
       This is a hub for Snapshot network that stores the database and forwards new messages to peers.
-The hub hold a private keys to sign valid messages.
+The hub holds a private key to sign valid messages.
     </strong>
 </div>
 <br>